timigod/api_doc/source/ev_charging.html.md

   }
 requests.post("vehicle_endpoint_here", data=payload)
 ```

+The communication protocol for electric vehicle charging describes the format of a request for a charging service (need), and the response sent by a charging provider (bid).

+For example, an electric vehicle might search for charging stations within 1 km of a given coordinate that support a Tesla supercharger plug, and also have restrooms.

 In response, a charging station might send back a bid with a price per kWh, and the full details of the services it offers.